segmentio/segment-docs/src/privacy/configure-consent-management.md

 To validate your consent management integration was correctly set up, select one of the following options:

 - **Analytics.js 2.0 users**: Use the [Segment Inspector](/docs/connections/sources/catalog/libraries/website/javascript/#segment-inspector) to validate that consent events contain the consent event details.
-- **Kotlin and Analytics.js 2.0 users**: View the events in [Delivery Overview](/docs/connections/delivery-overview/) to confirm that the events flowing to your destinations have the same format as the consent object example in the [Consent in Segment Connections](/docs/privacy/consent-in-segment-connsctions) documentation.
+- **<!--Swift,-->Kotlin and Analytics.js 2.0 users**: View the events in [Delivery Overview](/docs/connections/delivery-overview/) to confirm that the events flowing to your destinations have the same format as the consent object example in the [Consent in Segment Connections](/docs/privacy/consent-in-segment-connsctions) documentation.

 ## Edit consent categories